btk/codusic/README.md

 # Codusic

-Generates a list of most listened tracks in your inside your project file by using your LastFM data.
+Generates a list of most listened tracks inside your project file by using your LastFM data.

-> PROTIP: To keep the spelling in mind **(code + music = codusic)**
+> PROTIP: Keep spelling in mind **(code + music = codusic)**

 ## How does it work?

-Lastfm is a platform that works by crawing what you listen on your pc, phone etc. It has support for popular listening platforms like Spotify.
-If you are listening on local, you can also have your lastfm account hooked to your favorite music player software.
+LastFM is a platform that works by curating what you listen to on your PC, phone etc. It has support for popular listening platforms like Spotify.
+If you are listening locally, you can also have your LastFM account hooked to your favorite music player software.

-Codusic, checks your lastfm data and generates a .md file in your project, (codusic.md) and links that file to your README.md file.
-This way others can see what you listened while creating your awesome project.
+Codusic checks your LastFM data and generates a .md file in your project (codusic.md) and links that file to your README.md file.
+This way others can see what you listened to while creating your awesome project.

-## Installing & Using
+## Installation & Use

 Install global module of codusic.